IN-PERSON TRAINING, LONDON

 - A minimum of 10 individual sessions with a certified NARM® practitioner*

-- A minimum of 10 supervision sessions (individual or group format) with a certified NARM® supervisor*
+- A minimum of 10 supervision sessions (individual or group format) plus 75 minute recorded session with a certified NARM® supervisor*

 Successful completion of the training provides eligibility to join the international directory of certified NARM® Therapists.